Biography of M.O. Abbott

 M.O.
 Abbott began playing classical trombone at age 9, and began self-guided forays into composition in his early teens.
 Today, M.O.'s foci include computer-assisted algorithmic composition, microtonality and just intonation, and sonification.
-He is fascinated by stochastic systems and emergent generative forms, and often draws creative inspiration from nature, the mystical, the absurd, and the mundane.
-He remains an ardent supporter of absolute and abstract music, and risk-taking music based in research, experimentation, speculation, and inquiry.
+He is fascinated by stochastic systems and emergent generative forms, and often draws creative inspiration from science, nature, the mystical, the absurd, and the mundane.
+M.O. remains an ardent supporter of absolute and abstract music, and risk-taking music based in research, experimentation, speculation, and inquiry.

 M.O.
 Abbott's music has been performed by ensembles such as loadbang and Illinois Modern Ensemble, and by esteemed new music performers such as Caleb Burhans, Yi-Wen Chen, Melody Chua, Martha Cluver, Elizabeth Gartman, Nathan Mandel, Kevin McFarland, Tomoko Ono, Victor Pons, and Lucas Marshall Smith.
 M.O.'s work has recently been heard at festivals and conferences including ICMC, Diffrazioni, the SCI National Conference, the SEAMUS National Conference, the National Student Electronic Music Event, Electronic Music Midwest, and New Music on the Point.
 Along with pianist Whitney Ashe, M.O. was awarded the 19th Annual 21st Century Piano Commission.
 He has also been recognized with a Presser Graduate Music Award.